What is Sexual Harassment

 Generally, sexual harassment may be defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 The guidelines serve as the basis of most of the case law on sexual harassment developed over the past years.
-Additional information about the following subjects can be obtained from the Equal Opportunity and Affirmative Action Office Library housed in room 220 in the Cope Administration Building:
+Additional information about the following subjects can be obtained by contacting the Office of Institutional Equity and Compliance in Cope Administration Building, Room 116: